Layering Snares using a Synthesizer and a Noise Gate

 Brown noise, whose name is actually derived from Brownian motion, is similar to pink noise except that the frequency function is 1/(f squared).
 This produces a 6dB-per-octave attenuation.

 Blue noise is essentially the inverse of pink noise, with its amplitude increasing by 3dB per octave (the amplitude is proportional to f).

 Violet noise is the inverse of brown noise, with a rising response of 6dB per octave (amplitude is proportional to f squared).

 So we have all these funky names for noise, even though you need to understand their characteristics, but what are they used for?

 White noise is used in the synthesizing of hi-hats, crashes, cymbals etc, and is even used to test certain generators.

 Pink noise is great for synthesizing ocean waves and the warmer type of ethereal pads.
 I often use pink noise for layering kick drums.

 Brown noise is cool for synthesizing thunderous sounds and deep and bursting claps.
 My favourite noise for creating deep thundering kick drums.

-In the video I show you how to use FXpansion Strobe synthesizer to create a noise waveform which we will use for layering the snare sound.
+In the Layering Snares using a Synthesizer and a Noise Gate video, I show you how to use FXpansion Strobe synthesizer to create a noise waveform which we will use for layering the snare sound.
 I show you how to use a noise gate to shape the generated noise waveform.
 I explain, in detail, how to set up the noise gates side-chain to be used externally.
 I explain how to route the snare sound to the gate’s side-chain and explain how to use the side-chain’s filter to further shape the trigger’s response.
 I end by showing you what settings to use on both the noise gate and the synthesizer to achieve various textures for layering with the snare sound.